emberjs/rfcs/0000-ember-data-partial-record-loading.md

 ## Public API

-This feature shouldn't be enabled by default, because it wouldn't be backwards compatible and what's more, not every app needs partial record loading.
+This feature shouldn't be enabled by default, because it wouldn't be backwards compatible and what's more, not every app needs it.
-As long as an API returns all of the records it shouldn't cause much problems, but some APIs may for some reason omit attributes instead of sending an attribute with a null value.
+As long as an API returns all of the properties it shouldn't cause much problems, but some APIs may for some reason omit an attribute instead of sending it with a null value.
 Such a behvaviour would cause a record to always be marked as partially loaded.

-Partial loading support could be enabled in serializer, by setting the `enablePartialLoading` property:
+Partial loading support could be enabled in a serializer, by setting the `enablePartialLoading` property:

 ```javascript